Ground (electricity): Functional grounds

-To avoid accidents, such functional grounds are normally wired in white or cream cable, and not green or green/yellow.
+To avoid accidents, such functional grounds are normally wired in white, cream or pink cable, and not green or green/yellow.

 Separating low signal ground from a noisy ground

 In television stations, recording studios, and other installations where signal quality is critical, a special signal ground known as a "technical ground" (or "technical earth", "special earth", and "audio earth") is often installed, to prevent ground loops.
 This is basically the same thing as an AC power ground, but no general appliance ground wires are allowed any connection to it, as they may carry electrical interference.
 For example, only audio equipment is connected to the technical ground in a recording studio.
-In most cases, the studio's metal equipment racks are all joined together with heavy copper cables (or flattened copper tubing or busbars) and similar connections are made to the technical ground.
+In most cases, the studio's metal equipment racks are all joined with heavy copper cables (or flattened copper tubing or busbars) and similar connections are made to the technical ground.
 Great care is taken that no general chassis grounded appliances are placed on the racks, as a single AC ground connection to the technical ground will destroy its effectiveness.
 For particularly demanding applications, the main technical ground may consist of a heavy copper pipe, if necessary fitted by drilling through several concrete floors, such that all technical grounds may be connected by the shortest possible path to a grounding rod in the basement.

-Radio antennas
+Radio frequency ground

+Certain types of radio antennas (or their feedlines) require a connection to ground that functions adequately at radio frequencies.
+The required caliber of grounding system is called a radio frequency ground.
+In general, a radio transmitter, its power source, and its antenna will require three functionally different grounds: